TolleyLikesRice/ChatBot/README.md

 **WARNING: BACKUP YOUR SD CARD BEFORE INSTALLING, THERE IS A LOW CHANCE THAT THIS WILL CORUPT YOUR SD CARD** You will need:
-Raspberry Pi 2/3/3B+ with the latest Raspbian [(get here)](https://www.raspberrypi.org/downloads/) installed A Windows/Mac with [FileZilla] (https://filezilla-project.org/)and Putty or somesort of other ssh client installed.
+Raspberry Pi 2/3/3B+ with the latest Raspbian [(get here)](https://www.raspberrypi.org/downloads/) installed A Windows/Mac with Putty or somesort of other ssh client installed.

 Once connected via ssh run the following commands:
 ```